Home | Browse Topics | Health & disability | Disability rights | Discrimination in the workplace: Problems with your employer

 There are two specific reasons why accommodations might not be reasonable to expect of an employer:

 The ERA decided it would be reasonable for others to agree to cover her night shift and for her not to work nights.
 Not only would these measures be reasonable, they would reduce the risk of harm to a usual level and they wouldn’t cause unreasonable disruption.
 The hospital could have made some adjustments, but they didn’t.
-So the nurse’s rights to be free from discrimination on the ground of her impairment were breached.
+So the nurse’s rights to be free from discrimination on the ground of her disability were breached.

 What was the outcome of the case?